Site Monitoring

 Pre-site monitoring

-Each organization will complete a Pre-Site Monitoring Tool prior to victim assistance conducting an on-site monitoring visit.
+Each organization is to complete and upload a pre-site monitoring tool and all other required documents prior to the scheduled site visit.
 The pre-site monitoring tool provides an update on the organization’s financial and programmatic administration, as well as an update on funded projects.
 This will assist those conducting the site visit to determine what should be reviewed or focused on at the site monitoring visit.

 On-site monitoring

-Victim assistance staff may opt to conduct a virtual site monitoring visit in lieu of an on-site monitoring visit when unforeseen circumstances require (i.e. a pandemic, low staffing levels), at their discretion.
-Victim assistance will notify the program and provide instructions ahead of the virtual site monitoring visit.
+Victim assistance staff may opt to conduct a virtual site monitoring visit in lieu of an on-site monitoring visit at their discretion.
+Victim assistance will notify the subrecipient and provide instructions prior to the site monitoring visit.